 Using state-of-the-art technology for a minimally invasive procedure

 A holmium laser enucleation of the prostate (HoLEP) is a minimally invasive procedure to remove parts of the prostate that obstruct the urethra.
 Utilising the benefits of state-of-the-art technology, HoLEP requires a shorter recovery period and has a reduced risk of bleeding compared to alternative procedures.

-The first step is to book a consultation with one of our specialists to discuss your symptoms and medical history.
+The first step is to book a consultation with a specialist to discuss your symptoms and medical history.
 Your Consultant may need to carry out a prostate examination before recommending your options for treatment.

 Prices & payment

 The guide price is based on the usual clinical needs of patients.
 For more information, please see our terms and conditions.